Terms and conditions

 - Prospective buyers of our business under our legitimate interest to ensure our business can be continued by the buyer.

 We will only retain your personal data for as long as we need it to fulfil the purposes we collected it for and we will periodically review the personal data in our reviews to ensure we are only holding what is necessary.
 We may be required to keep your data for longer in order to be able to comply with our legal, accounting or regulatory requirements.
-Please note where we are relying on your consent to hold your personal data, you can withdraw this consent at any time and we can delete your review.
+Please note where we are relying on your consent to hold your personal data, you can withdraw this consent at any time and we can delete your data.

 You have various other rights under applicable data protection laws, including the right to: